Hello and thank you for viewing my QRZ.COM page !

 In 1958 I joined the THW Technisches Hilfswerk (Technical Disaster Aid) and I alone have been the "communications group" in our city, having two LORENZ (banana-like) FuG 6 radios.
 I have been sent for training on the FuG 7 Command Radio Van to the training school of THW in Wolfratshausen-Geretsried, south of Munich !
 In September 1961 I finished my voluntary membership with THW, because

 There I also saw one of the BGS HANOMAG radio vans again (many BGS members changed to the newly established Bundeswehr in 1956 including their radio vans) and I learned that it was a "BGS Funktrupp M", a "Germanized" US SCR-193 (in Germany known as "BGS FuG 4"), consisting of a BC-348 receiver and a BC-191 transmitter refurbished by "STEG", painted in light-grey color and with labels in German language.
-We even had the same SCR-193 set-up as a fixed installed radio station in our barracks serving in a NATO CW Radio Net !
+We even had a second SCR-193 set-up as a fixed installed radio station in our barracks serving in a NATO CW Radio Net !
+There I also worked some night-shifts "on duty" !
 After 6 years I was literally back to my beginnings !
 BGS FuG 4, see picture below !

-My first "hands-on" to RTTY (or RATT) was in March 1962 with the good old GRC-26C and GRC-26D shelters on a MAN truck with heavy, oily and noisy mechanical TELETYPE and KLEINSCHMIDT "steam-teleprinters", COLLINS R-388 and R-390 receivers, the CV-116 and CV-182 RTTY demodulators as well as the BC-610 and T-368 500 watt transmitters !
+My first "hands-on" to RTTY (or RATT) was in March 1962 with the good old US WWII AN/GRC-26C and AN/GRC-26D shelters on a MAN truck with heavy, oily and noisy mechanical TELETYPE and KLEINSCHMIDT "steam-teleprinters", COLLINS R-388 and R-390 receivers, the CV-116 and CV-182 RTTY demodulators as well as the BC-610 and T-368 transmitters with 500 watts output power !

-My first "hands-on" to cryptography with the complicated sweat-producing "Reihenschieber-Handschluessel" and the HELL H-54 "Kaffee-Muehle" (coffee-grinder), see: www.cryptomuseum.com/crypto/hell/h54/index.htm was in January 1962 in this Signal Corps unit !
-In late 1962 I have been transferred to 3.
+My first "hands-on" to cryptography with the complicated sweat-producing "Reihenschieber-Handschluessel" and the HELL H-54 "Kaffee-Muehle" (coffee-grinder, see: www.cryptomuseum.com/crypto/hell/h54/index.htm ) was in January 1962 in this Signal Corps unit !
+In fall 1962 I have been transferred to 3.
 FmLBtl at the School of Communications and Electronics in Feldafing at Lake Starnberg, south of Munich, specializing in RTTY and Cryptography !

-In addition to the old US WWII HF equipment (which I had great fun to work on with the morse-key), we now had the new developed mobile 100 W and 400 W RTTY systems, "Made in Germany".
+In addition to the old US WWII HF RTTY equipment (which I had great fun to work on), we now had the new developed mobile 100 W and 400 W RTTY systems, "Made in Germany".

-The 100 W system in a UNIMOG van consisted of a SIEMENS E-309 receiver with the FSE-1300 RTTY demodulator and T-100 teleprinter and a R&S SK-010 transmitter as well as a TFK R-77 monitoring receiver which we mainly used to listen to RADIO LUXEMBURG on 6090 KHz !
+The 100 W system in a UNIMOG van consisted of a SIEMENS E-309 receiver with the FSE-1300 RTTY demodulator and T-100 teleprinter and a R&S SK-010 transmitter as well as a small TELEFUNKEN R-77 monitoring receiver which we mainly used to listen to Rock'n Roll music of RADIO LUXEMBURG on 6090 KHz !
 The 220 VAC power-generator with a BMW engine was on a two-wheel trailer !

 The 400 W system was in a 3to FORD truck shelter (which was soon changed to a 5to MAN truck, because the FORD was not powerful enough to carry the weight of the equipment in the shelter !!!) and consisted of two SIEMENS E-311 receivers with the excellent PFITZNER TG-440B RTTY demodulators and the older SIEMENS T-37 teleprinters and a R&S SK-050 transmitter as well as a SIEMENS/HELL KF-108 Kleinfax which was not allowed to be used because it lacked a crypto unit !
 All FSK, CW and AM only.
 Also here the 220 VAC power-generator with a BMW engine was on a two-wheel trailer !